 Avista Utilities enters into forward contracts to purchase or sell energy.
-Under forward contracts, Avista Utilities commits to purchase or sell a specified amount of energy at a specified time, or during a specified period, in the future.
+Under these forward contracts, Avista Utilities commits to purchase or sell a specified amount of energy at a specified time, or during a specified period, in the future.
 Certain of these forward contracts are considered derivative instruments.
 Avista Utilities also records derivative commodity assets and liabilities for over-the-counter and exchange-traded derivative instruments as well as certain long-term contracts.
 These contracts are entered into to manage Avista Utilities' loads and resources as discussed in Note 6.
 In conjunction with the issuance of SFAS No. 133, the WUTC and the IPUC issued accounting orders authorizing Avista Utilities to offset any derivative assets or liabilities with a regulatory asset or liability.
 This accounting treatment is intended to defer the recognition of mark-to-market gains and losses on energy commodity transactions until the period of settlement.
 The order provides for Avista Utilities to not recognize the unrealized gain or loss on utility derivative commodity instruments in the Consolidated Statements of Income and Comprehensive Income.
 Such realized gains or losses are recognized in the period of settlement subject to current or future recovery in retail rates.
 Realized gains and losses are reflected as adjustments through purchased gas cost adjustments, the ERM and the PCA mechanism.

-Avista Utilities believes substantially all of its purchases and sales contracts for both capacity and energy qualify as normal purchases and sales under SFAS No. 133 and are not required to be recorded as derivative commodity assets and liabilities.
-Contracts, that are not considered derivatives under SFAS No. 133, are generally accounted for at cost until they are settled unless there is a decline in the fair value of the contract that is determined to be other than temporary.
-See Note 2 for a discussion of prospective changes that may have an impact on the accounting for certain new forward contracts when entered on or after July 1, 2003, in accordance with SFAS No. 149.
+Prior to the adoption of SFAS No. 149 on July 1, 2003, Avista Utilities believed substantially all of its purchases and sales contracts for both capacity and energy qualified as normal purchases and sales under SFAS No. 133 and were not required to be recorded as derivative commodity assets and liabilities.
+See Note 2 for a discussion of prospective changes that impact the accounting for contracts when entered on or after July 1, 2003, in accordance with SFAS No. 149.
+In accordance with the provisions of SFAS No. 149, Avista Utilities recorded derivative liabilities of \$0.7 million as of September 30, 2003.
+Contracts that are not considered derivatives under SFAS No. 133 are generally accounted for at cost until they are settled, unless there is a decline in the fair value of the contract that is determined to be other than temporary.

-As of June 30, 2003, the utility derivative commodity asset balance was \$53.2 million, the derivative commodity liability balance was \$40.7 million and the offsetting net regulatory liability was \$12.5 million.
+As of September 30, 2003, the utility derivative commodity asset balance was \$52.4 million, the derivative commodity liability balance was \$43.6 million and the offsetting net regulatory liability was \$8.8 million.
 As of December 31, 2002, the utility derivative commodity asset balance was \$60.3 million, the derivative commodity liability balance was \$50.1 million and the offsetting net regulatory liability was \$10.2 million.
 Utility derivative assets and liabilities, as well as the offsetting net regulatory asset or liability, can change significantly from period to period due to the settlement of contracts, the entering of new contracts and changes in commodity prices.
-The derivative commodity asset balance is included in Deferred Charges - Utility energy commodity derivative assets and the derivative commodity liability balance is included in Non-Current Liabilities and Deferred Credits - Utility energy commodity derivative liabilities on the Consolidated Balance Sheet.
-The offsetting net regulatory asset is included in Deferred Credits on the Consolidated Balance Sheet.
+The derivative commodity asset balance is included in Deferred Charges - Utility energy commodity derivative assets and the derivative commodity liability balance is included in Non-Current Liabilities and Deferred Charges - Other regulatory assets and the offsetting net regulatory liability is included in Non-Current Liabilities and Deferred Credits - Other non-current liabilities and deferred credits on the Consolidated Balance Sheet.